kfharoun/Daisy-Drop/README.md

 * Should I change the to win to best score?
     * can score be logged
 * Can the starting piece start somewhere random?
-* Am I psycho crazy for wanting to draw the flower characters
+* Am I too overzealous for wanting to draw the flower characters

 ### How to get Started